vbaconnet-ledger/developer-portal/_docs/nano-app/introduction.md

 [Learn about the BOLOS platform](../bolos-introduction)

 #### Set up the BOLOS development environment
 In order to build or compile BOLOS applications for Ledger devices, the appropriate environment must be set up.
-This environment consists in an SDK and two compilers.
-[Quickstart](../quickstart) with our script and/or go into [more details](../deepdive) about the script.
+[Ledger App Builder](../build) is a container image which contains all dependencies to compile an application for Nano S/X.

 ## Contribute
 If you want to improve the documentation you can [use the contribution form](https://developers.ledger.com/contribution/) or make suggestions on the [Ledger's Developer Slack](https://ledger-dev.slack.com)